atsui888/Practical-Language-Processing/README.md

 By implementing this PLP Analysis System, the bank will be able to take a data-driven approach to gain deep insights into their customer interactions, allowing them to proactively address emerging issues and adapt quickly to changing customer needs and expectations.

+The system identifies important topics from customer dialog, classifies the sentiment polarity and also provides 2 metrics: Net Promoter Score and Customer Satisfaction Score.
 <br><br>

 <h1>Design</h1>